Mon – Sun: 24/7 Electrical

 RCD Testing and Maintenance

-Regular testing and maintenance of RCDs are essential to ensure their proper functioning and the rental property’s safety.
-Here’s how to test an RCD:
+Routine testing and maintenance of RCDs is crucial for ensuring their proper function and the safety of rental properties.
+Here’s how you can test an RCD:

 It is recommended that RCDs be tested at least every six months or quarterly in high-risk environments.
 Additionally, RCDs should be replaced when they reach the end of their lifespan (typically 10-20 years), exhibit malfunctions, or have experienced a serious electrical event, such as a surge or lightning strike.